DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-project-proposal.md

 You will need to write and present an [Elevator Pitch](https://en.wikipedia.org/wiki/Elevator_pitch) for your proposal.
-The elevator pitch should be under two minutes and summarize the project proposal, and its relevance, to a non-specialist.
+The elevator pitch should be under three minutes and summarize the project proposal, and its relevance, to a non-specialist.
 The elevator pitch will be: